-As a result, we remember our joint movement and muscle used acronym FADDI.
+As a result, you remember the joint movement and muscle used acronym FADDI.

 FADDI stands for flexion, adduction, horizontal adduction and internal rotation.

-We know that all FADDI joint movements use the Pec Major and now we can recall our acronyms for the muscles:
+You know that all FADDI joint movements use the Pec Major and now you can recall the acronyms for the muscles:

 Adduction is PBCLTT – Pec Major Sternal, Biceps Brachii Short Head, Coracobrachialis, Latissimus Dorsi, Teres Major, and Triceps Brachii Long Head

 A close grip lat pulldown is the joint movement of shoulder extension.

 Shoulder extension as we have pointed out before is part of the EABE mnemonic.